Method

 how diagnosis becomes redesign

-The Full Redesign Artifact specifies the restricted builder sequence: corrected primitive, target boundary, transition order, refusal invariants, recapture gates, proof conditions, and handoff.
+Execution-ready specification.
+The Full Redesign Artifact: corrected primitive, transition sequence, refusal invariants, recapture gates, and handoff.

 Translation without diagnosis becomes simplification.
 Diagnosis without redesign leaves builders without a change path.
 Executive summary without full specification becomes rhetoric.
 Full specification without locked diagnosis becomes speculation.